Guide

 And that’s it!
 You’re done.
 At this point you have migrated to use Carbon v11

-using the @carbon/styles
+using the @carbon/styles package.

 If you run into any problems after this point, pleasefeel free to reach out to us over on Slack or open up a discussion on GitHub.
 We want to make this migration experience as seamless as possible and will be monitoring both areas to help out.